jeremy-w/ayadn/README.md

 - get informations on a post/user

-- get posts from a user
+- read/scroll posts from a user

-- get posts mentioning a user
+- read/scroll posts mentioning a user

-- get posts starred by a user
+- read posts starred by a user

-- get posts reposted by a user
+- read posts reposted by a user

-- get users who starred/reposted a post
+- read users who starred/reposted a post

-- read other streams: Checkins, Global, Trending, Conversations
+- read/scroll other streams: Checkins, Global, Trending, Conversations

 - delete a post